supastishn/PojavBounce/README.md

 LiquidBounce is a free and open-source mixin-based injection hacked client using the Fabric API for Minecraft.

+## Mobile minarai support

+To use minarai or other deep lesrning features on Android set flag -Dai.djl.default_engine=TFLite in your launcher (dl only works on fold craft launcher for now).

+Not required on PC

 ## Issues

 If you notice any bugs or missing features, you can let us know by opening an